lyantovski/mcp-servers-multiple/README.md

 - `mcp-servers`:
    - azure-mcp-server: Azure MCP server using SSE (/sse endpoint)
    - weather-mcp-server: Weather MCP Server using Streamable HTTP (/mcp endpoint)
+- `kaito`:
-- `kaito`: Workspace CRD files for differnet steps of using KAITO
+   - workspace: Workspace CRD files for differnet steps of using KAITO
      - Creating inference endpoint for LLM model "phi-4-mini-instruct"
      - Running fine-tuning on LLM model "phi-4-mini-instruct" with parquet file with sample data about KAITO itself, located on HuggingFace
      - Creating inference endpoint for LLM model "phi-4-mini-instruct" with container "adapter" created on step before
+   - kaitochat: example Chainlit application that can be used to connect to Workspace inference endpoint